-This last provision should hopefully go some distance in solving the problem that mandatory capacity-assessment statutes are basically ignored.
-Other more direct enforcement mechanisms are possible.
-The failure to screen or test where required could give rise to a private cause of action for a set statutory amount.
-However, the amount reasonably at issue seems unlikely to justify many lawsuits. procedures may make more sense.
-The state health authority (or Joint Commission on hospital accreditation) could perform periodic unannounced inspections of medical records and fine health-care providers for failing to document capacity testing where required.
-165 As others have suggested for informed consent generally, funds raised through fines could be used to compensate individuals who were harmed by failures to assess capacity.166
+a set statutory amount.
+However, the amount reasonably at issue seems unlikely to justify many lawsuits.
+Administrative procedures may make more sense.
+The state health authority (or Joint Commission on hospital accreditation) could perform periodic unannounced inspections of medical records and fine health care providers for failing to document capacity testing where required.
+As others have suggested for informed consent generally, funds raised through fines could be used to compensate individuals who were harmed by failures to assess capacity.
+161